Blog Post

-RHM Bible Study, Luke Chapter Twenty-Two, Part One from Refreshing Hope Ministries on Vimeo.
+RHM Bible Study for Luke Chapter 22, Part One from Refreshing Hope Ministries on Vimeo.

 Special Note: The study for Luke Chapter 22 is divided into two parts, because of the length, with two videos.
 Please scroll down after the first half two see the second video or read the text.
-The full quiz is at the very bottom or on this page.
+The full quiz is at the very bottom.

 First, let’s set our location and when.
 Jesus and the disciples are at Jerusalem.
 He rode into town on a donkey’s colt, on what is called Palm Sunday.
 He has been teaching in the temple during the day, and spending the nights on the Mount of Olives.